 However, the letters and messages brought forth yet a second film, which is concerns with an internal view.
 Because of the questions, ideas and reflections that “Sachamanta” brought to light, we seemed to be somewhat guided when we were outlining the interviews for a new feature film: “No Rest.
 No Haste.”

 When in the letters people were asking, who exactly the embattled land belonged to legally, we asked this question over and over.
 When there was questions on the sacrifices of the fight over the land, then we went after the names and lives of the people who are now no longer living.
 Finally we also went after all the news events in the region, that the audience of “Sachamanta” wanted to learn more about.
-So one could really say, that is was the people that watched “Sachamanta” that also shaped “No Rest.
+So one could really say, that is were the people that watched “Sachamanta” that also shaped “No Rest.
 No Haste.”

 wurde möglich gemacht von: | fue posible gracias a: | was made possible by: